cdapio/tephra/README.rst

   </property>

-You may configure the ``TransactionDataJanitor`` to be only on HBase tables that you will be using for transaction reads and writes.
+You may configure the ``TransactionDataJanitor`` to be loaded only on HBase tables that you will be using for transaction reads and writes.
 However, you must ensure that the coprocessor is available on all impacted tables in order for Tephra to function correctly.